-The third version of the GPL (http://gplv3.fsf.org [http://gplv3.fsf.org/]) [115] intends to update it to the current software scenario, in respect mainly of aspects such as patents, DRM (digital rights management) and other limitations on software freedom.
+The third version of the GPL (http://gplv3.fsf.org) [115] intends to update it to the current software scenario, in respect mainly of aspects such as patents, DRM (digital rights management) and other limitations on software freedom.
 For example, the draft currently available at the time of writing (May 2007) does not allow a hardware manufacturer to block the use of certain software modules if they do not carry a digital signature accrediting a determined author.
-An example of this practice occurs with digital video recorders TiVo, which provide the source code to all their software (licenced with GPLv2) at the same time as they do not allow modifications of the code to be used on the hardware.
+An example of this practice occurs with digital video recorders TiVo, which provide the source code to all their software (licenced with GPLv2) at the same time as they do not allow modifications of the code to be used on the hardware4.

+(4)This case has even suggested the use of the word tivoisation for other similar cases that have occurred.
 Neither does the licence allow the software to be forcibly run on a pre-set environment, such as occurs when the use of unsigned kernels is prohibited on distributions that consider it appropriate for security reasons.